ajs/poefixer/README.md

 that, and that's beyond the scope of this project, mostly because doing so without being whielisted by GGG would hit their auto-rate-limiting thresholds, and I'm not yet a big enough fish to get on that list.

+Once you have some data processed, you will have the following tables to look over in the DB:

+* `stash` - One row per end-use public stash tab with info about user name and so-on
+* `item` - All the item data you could ever want, but in raw form!
+* `sale` - One row per item sale with digested currency info including chaos equivalence.
+* `currency_summary` - A mapping of (`from_currency`, `to_currency`, `league`)
+                       where from and to are currency names and the league name divides the differnt league-based subsets of the economy.
+There is only one row per unique combination, recording our most up-to-date understanding
+                       of the trading value of each currency.

 That being said, you can accomplish quite a bit, just by regularly updating your pull to the most recent `next_id` and re-running.
 If you just wish